Different Types of Hosting

 Choosing the right web hosting plan can seem a bit daunting, especially if you aren’t a techie.
-So, in this post we’ll take a look at the differences between the four different types of hosting- Shared Hosting, SSD Hosting, VPS Hosting, and Dedicated Server.
+So, in this post we’ll take a look at the differences between the four different types of hosting- Shared, SSD, VPS Hosting, and Dedicated Server.

-With our shared hosting servers, we use Dell hardware and all servers are equipped with Dual Power Supplies, Dual Processors and 10K SAS Enterprise hot swap hard drives in a RAID10 configuration.
+On our shared servers, we use Dell hardware and all servers are equipped with Dual Power Supplies, Dual Processors and 10K SAS Enterprise hot swap hard drives in a RAID10 configuration.
 This means that redundancy is built in to our servers to ensure maximum uptime.

-See the following infographic listing the different types of web hosting based on knowledge, budget and requirements.
+See the following infographic listing the different types of hosting based on knowledge, budget and requirements.

 With SSD drives there are no moving parts, unlike traditional hard drives.
 They are electronic devices and they are extremely quick and reliable so there are some serious advantages with SSD hosting.
 In this type of hosting, we restrict the number of domains on one server to ensure the highest possible level of service.

 Going back to the analogy above, SSD hosting is like flying first class in a supersonic jet.
 You get the same choice of great destinations, the menu is set for you but you get to your destination much, much faster and you share the cabin with fewer passengers.

 Now if you are a web designer, web developer or other web professional then a reseller plan may be an interesting option for you.

 A reseller hosting package allows you to become a mini hosting business, selling hosting to your clients and generating a valuable recurring revenue for your business.